BetonQuest/BetonQuest-Editor/README.md

 ## Installation

 You don't have to install this program.
 The only thing you need is Java 8 (or newer) installed on your system.
 If you don't have it (the program doesn't start), you can download it from [here](https://java.com/download).
 To start the editor simply double-click on its icon.
 This program works on Windows, Mac and Linux, as long as Java 8 is installed.
+If double clicking doesn't work try creating a .bat file with the command: `java -jar (filename).jar`

 ## Usage